 On this page, you’ll learn more about the FIRE movement in the UK, what it involves and how to calculate your FIRE target.
 We also explore some of the other ways you can achieve your retirement goals, including investing and opening a high-interest savings account.

 - FIRE definition: FIRE is a movement in which people restrict their spending and increase their earnings to achieve financial freedom at an early age

 - Early retirement: Followers of FIRE usually set a goal of retiring decades before the traditional pension age, often as early as their 30s or 40s.

 - Spending restrictions: FIRE usually involves adopting a frugal lifestyle and typically devoting 50-60% of post-tax income to savings.

 What is the FIRE movement?

-Many people ask, how do I retire early?
-FIRE may be the answer.
-FIRE stands for Financial Independence, Retire Early (FIRE) and its followers are focussed on two things: cutting costs and earning more.
+FIRE stands for Financial Independence, Retire Early and its followers are focussed on two things: cutting costs and earning more.
 However, they don’t want to wait until the traditional retirement age to do it.

-There is a growing trend in the UK of savers who are committed to financial independence and retiring much earlier than the state pension age of 65.
-Instead, those who subscribe to FIRE, are aiming to retire and follow their dream, passions and interests when they are still in their 30s or early 40s.
+There is a growing trend in the UK of savers who are committed to financial independence and retiring much earlier than the state pension age of 66.
+Instead, those who subscribe to FIRE, are aiming to retire and follow their dreams, passions and interests when they are still in their 30s or early 40s.